-But with the recent cold snap, I wimped off my bike and it’s my nature to be curious.
-I’ve only picked up a small pile of books, but the one that I gravitated toward first was Wrong About Japan: A Fahter’s Journey with his Son by Peter Carey.
+With the recent cold snap, I wimped off my bike.
+Though it’s my nature to be curious, I’ve only picked up a small pile of books about Japan for our upcoming trip.
+The one that I gravitated toward first was Wrong About Japan: A Father’s Journey with his son by Peter Carey.
 Mr. Carey’s a fine writer and fortunate enough to build a short trip to Japan around his son’s obsession with manga.
 I like his sideways look at the country through its hugely popular art form.
-At his son’s insistence, they are avoiding the ‘Real Japan’, which Vic and I are very much on point to participate in our first week.
-Instead they are focusing on things a teenager would likely want very much to see, for example, Akihabara’s Electric Town and Sega World and meeting the artist behind his son’s favorite works.
-A slim book and a very fast read, he uses manga as leaping point to discuss swords, honor, kabuki, conformity, visualists and transexuals, robots, fire bombing and finally how both completely outside of knowing Japan they really are.
+At his son’s insistence, they avoid the ‘Real Japan,’ which Vic and I are very much on point to participate in our first week.
+Instead, they focus on things a teenager would likely want very much to see, for example, Akihabara’s Electric Town and Sega World, and to meet the artist behind his son’s favorite works.
+A slim book and a swift read, he uses manga as a leaping point to discuss swords, honor, kabuki, conformity, visualists and transexuals, robots, firebombing, and finally, how both completely outside of knowing Japan they really are.

-But to be clear, this book works, where plenty of others like it fail, because it’s barely travel writing at all.
-The trope of the “unwitting” traveler as rube is avoided nor is there any particular enlightenment offered in the last ten pages.
-Yes, you are treated to the mind of well-regarded writer who has been able to get access to other artists that would be difficult for mere tourist, but the book really is more about a different culture clash: that between a father and a teenager, no matter how well-adjusted they may.
-So while he is ‘wrong about Japan’, he is also, with mostly hindsight, wrong about his son.
+But to be clear, this book works, where plenty of others like it fail because it’s barely travel writing at all.
+The trope of the “unwitting” traveler as rube is avoided, nor is there any particular enlightenment offered in the last ten pages.
+Yes, you are treated to the mind of a well-regarded writer who has been able to get access to other artists that would be difficult for mere tourist, but the book really is more about a different culture clash: that between a father and a teenager, no matter how well-adjusted they may.
+So while he is ‘wrong about Japan,’ he is also, with mostly hindsight, wrong about his son.